web-virtua-aws-multi-account-modules/terraform-aws-lambda/README.md

 ## Usage exemples

-### Lambda function with URL, layer and application files from local and using default VPC
+### Lambda function with URL, layer and application files from local and using default VPC, in this case the zipe file already exists

 ```hcl
 module "lambda_layer_file_local" {